harness/developer-hub/docs/software-supply-chain-assurance/ssca-access-control.md

 * **Create/Edit**: Enables users to create new trackers and edit existing ones.
 * **Close:** Allows users to close any trackers.

+#### **Organization**:

-For the Organization level, open the same account settings and proceed to **Organizations**.
-Choose your organization and under **Organization Level Access Control and Audit Trail**, select **Access Control**.
-Here, configure the roles and permissions at the organization level in a manner similar to the account level process.
+To configure roles and permissions at the organization level, open the Organization Settings.
+From the module navigation bar, select your desired organization, then choose **Access Control**.
+Here, you can configure the roles and permissions at the organization level, following a process similar to the one used at the account level

+#### **Project**:
 To set roles and permissions at the Project level, navigate to the **Project** section from the module navigation bar, and select **Access Control**.
 Follow similar steps as above to establish the roles and permissions for the project level.

 ### Creating and Managing Resource Groups